cod182/MP1/README.md

 38. Close modal
 39. Click Contact (Auto scroll to contact section)
 40. Click Home to be taken to index.html
-41. Click back arrow in browser to return to animation.html
+41. Click back arrow in browser to return to editing.html
 42. Click About to be taken to index.html then auto scroll to about section
 43. Click Projects (Auto scroll to Projects section)
-44. Hover over (desktop) press on (mobiel) Photography and click on View Portfolio Button
+44. Hover over (desktop) press on (mobile) Photography and click on View Portfolio Button
 45. Be taken to photography.html
 46. Hover (desktop) over each project thumbnail to ensure they shake
 47. Click on a random project thumbnail to open modal